-In my practice, I recommend a number of supplements that help the patient to feel and function optimally.
-Due to the soil depletion, no crop rotation, and pesticide use, the whole foods we consume are not as rich in nutrients as they used to be before.
-I work with the patients who struggle with chronic disease and digestive symptoms of bloating, gas, malabsorption, so even if they eat healthy whole foods and animal proteins, they cannot break down/digest them and cannot absorb all the needed nutrients.
+In my practice, I recommend several supplements that help the patient feel and function optimally.
+Due to soil depletion, no crop rotation, and pesticide use, our whole foods are not as rich in nutrients as they used to be.
+I work with patients who struggle with chronic disease and digestive symptoms of bloating, gas, and malabsorption, so even if they eat healthy whole foods and animal proteins, they cannot break down/digest them and cannot absorb all the needed nutrients.
 I have seen what supplements can do not only in the improvement of the lab markers but also how my clients and myself feel!

-In the conventional healthcare setting, you may find yourself hearing about calcium supplementation A LOT, especially as you are going through peri-menopause or menopause.
-Calcium is very popular and I hear a lot from my patients that they are diligent in taking their recommended 1,000 mg of calcium (or higher) a day.
+In the conventional healthcare setting, you may hear about calcium supplementation A LOT, especially as you go through peri-menopause or menopause.
+Calcium is very popular, and I hear a lot from my patients that they are diligent in taking their recommended 1,000 mg of calcium (or higher) daily.
 Nevertheless, calcium supplementation is one of the supplements I do not recommend taking due to the recent research where calcium could be not only just a waste of money but also may do harm to your health!
 Calcium supplementation is a prime example when conventional medicine recommends FIRST and does the long-term studies later only to prove that calcium supplementation is not beneficial and, actually, may be harmful.

 The Risk of Calcium Supplementation